 The 33-year-old victim suffered a serious brain injury when he fell backwards and hit his head on the footpath.
 "It was a breach of duty to do nothing at all," Justice Harrison said of the bouncers.
 He found the security guard who was patrolling outside could and should have intervened before it escalated to the point of Paseka's attack upon Orcher.

-This is complete and utter insanity on the part of this judge and proves yet again that the law is an ass.
+This is complete and utter stupidity on the part of this judge and proves yet again that the law is an ass.
 Firstly, nobody is clairvoyant.
 A bouncer or publican has no way of stopping a patron being king-hit or glassed, as this sort of assault happens within milliseconds.
 And how could a bouncer stop thuggish violence before it happens?
 If the thuggish behaviour has not happened yet, then there is nothing for a bouncer to do.
 What is he supposed to do?
 Walk up to patrons and throw them out on the grounds that he anticipates that they may be involved in thuggish violence before they do anything?

 Secondly, bouncers and publicans should not be liable for any activities, incidents or injuries that occur outside their premises.
 As soon as patrons leave their premises, they should not be the responsibility of anybody but themselves.
 Why should a business owner be held liable for injuries that somebody else causes that are not on his premises?
 Even if such injuries occur in the street outside the door of the premises, the owner or his employees should not have to assume responsibility for the incidents.
 Why should the bouncers working for the Bridge Hotel have crossed the road to stop a brawl?
 It was none of their business.

-This completely stupid ruling by Justice Harrison could extend to any premises.
+This completely idiotic ruling by Justice Harrison could extend to any premises.
 For instance, the owner of a milk bar could be held liable for injuries suffered in a brawl over the road from his shop.
 This is akin to what happened over the road from the Bridge Hotel in the case before Harrison.
 This judge has enshrined the idiotic victim mentality, where everybody else is somehow responsible for the acts of fools and thugs.

 In October 2012, six Italian scientists and an ex-government official were sentenced to six years in prison over the 2009 deadly earthquake in L'Aquila.
 A regional court found them guilty of multiple manslaughter.
 Among those convicted were some of Italy's most prominent and internationally respected seismologists and geological experts.